How Hiking Guides Are Trained in Taiwan

 Discussion and reviews.

-Guides’ responsibilities, team management and people skills, and how to react and deal with different situations, etc.
+Guides' responsibilities, group management, people skills, how to react and deal with different situations, etc.

 17. Hiking Ethics